LeonSong1995/MeDuSA/README.md

 ```

 ## Contact
-If you have any technical or other issues during the useage, please contact liyang.song@ifar.ac.cn.
+If you have any technical or other issues during the useage, please contact <songliyang@westlake.edu.cn>.